My Mama, Esther LeBaron Spencer de McDonald, Pt 9 — And the Perils of Polygamy

 Especially must this polygamous arrangement have been difficult, given the triangulated (strangulated?) love affair of three adults all housed together under one crowded roof … a roof falling in on them … figuratively speaking, if not literally.

-Add to this hillbilly, barbarous, and backwards combination the herd of babies, adolescents, and rantankerous teenagers — And one “priesthood-holding patriarch” — who reigned religiously, ruling the roost with a Mormon fundamentalist’s fanatic, footwashing and zealous iron hand:
+Add to this hillbilly, barbarous, and backward combination the herd of babies, adolescents, and cantankerous teenagers — And one “priesthood-holding patriarch” — who reigned religiously, ruling the roost with a Mormon fundamentalist’s fanatic, foot-washing, and zealous iron hand:

 In orthodox Mormonism, the man has the first, last, and every word in between.
 So you can imagine, then, there was probably turmoil the likes of which you don’t want to imagine!
 (I’m just imagining!)

 I’m certain it was especially burdensome and difficult when, periodically, Mother’s father, Dayer, returned home after working in the United States for months on end.